SehwanHong/Artificial-Intelligence/RegNet/index.md

 ![Statistic of the AnyNetX design space](./AnyNetXDesignSpace.png)

 The above image show the error EDF for n = 500 sampled models form the AnyNetX design space.
-Given a population for trained models, we can plot and analyze vaious network properties versus network error.
+Given a population for trained models, we can plot and analyze various network properties versus network error.
 Such visualization show 1D projections of a complex, high-dimensional space, and can help obtain insights into the design space.

 To summarize: